 Day 9 and 10: Venice

-What better place to end your tour of the Veneto Region than the magnificent city of Venice?
-Obviously, you can explore the wonderful historical centre by taking a gondola ride along the enchanting canals, but personally, I prefer getting lost in the endless labyrinth of alleyways.
+Obviously, there is no better place to end a tour of the Veneto Region than the one-of-a-kind city of Venice.
+It’s not surprising that people want to explore the historical centre by taking a gondola ride along the myriad little canals, but personally, I always prefer getting lost in the endless labyrinth of alleyways.

 See also: How to Visit Venice on a Small Budget – Tips for a Cheap but Enjoyable Stay

-All stops on the itinerary can be found on this map of the Veneto Region.
+All of the stops on the itinerary can be found on this map of the Veneto Region.

 See also